Makes the Whole World Kin: Plot summary

 The young thief invites the old man for a drink at the local pub.
 He helps the old man get dressed and the two make their way for the bar.
-Outside the house, the old man realises that he has no money with him - the thief, kindly, offers to pay for the drinks.
+As they go, the old man realises that he left his money in the bedroom - the thief, kindly, offers to pay for the drinks.

 Adaptations

 1962

 In 1962, Leonid Gaidai made a feature-length film Strictly Business, made up of three short stories based on O. Henry.
 The second segment was "Makes the Whole World Kin".

 The film starred Yuri Nikulin as the young thief, and Rostislav Plyatt as the old man.

 This version of the film is shot in black and white and set during the early 1900s.
 The film uses the full dialogue from the original short story.
 Gaidai specifically chose actors with a more comedic background to satirize the pain that the thief and the old man have in common.